 The Chairman is responsible for ensuring that members of the Board receive accurate, timely and clear information in order to discharge their duties effectively and the Society's Secretary is responsible for ensuring good information flows within the Board and between senior management and the Board.
-The roles of Chief Executive and Secretary should ideally be split, but the Board is confident that it receives good information flows, guidance and support, and believes that the cost of employing a separate Secretary would not at this stage be an appropriate use of funds.
-The Board and Sub-Committee can also obtain assistance from the Chief Operating Officer, Chief Commercial Officer and other employees if required.
+The roles of Chief Executive and Secretary should ideally be split but the Board is confident that it received good information flows, guidance and support.
+The Board and Sub-Committees can also obtain assistance from the Chief Operating Officer, Chief Commercial Officer and other employees if required.